Need an EPC in Stonebridge?

 • Is It Possible To Let A Property Without Having An Energy Performance Certificate?

 The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
 An average UK property is a D60.
-Rental properties should be at the least an E rating.
+Rental properties must be at the least an E rating.
 If it is not an E then the property owner would need to carry out some of the recommendations on the EPC to lift the rating.
 If an E rating can not be reached, then an exemption can be applied for by going to the Government website and applying for an exemption on the PRS register.

-Is There A Minimum EPC rating to Let A Property?
+What Is The Minimum EPC Rating To Let A Property?

 Homes rented out in the private market will be required to have an Energy Performance Certificate (EPC) with a minimum energy performance rating of ‘E’.
-It will be unlawful to rent out a property which does not have a minimum E rating unless the property has an exemption.
+It will be illegal to rent out a property which does not have a minimum E rating unless the property has an exemption.

 What Is Penalty For Not Having An EPC?